2ndQuadrant/pglogical/README.md

     max_replication_slots = 10  # one per node needed on provider node
     max_wal_senders = 10        # one per node needed on provider node
     shared_preload_libraries = 'pglogical'

+If you are using PostgreSQL 9.5+ (this won't work on 9.4) and want to handle conflict resolution with last/first update wins (see [Conflicts](#conflicts)), you can add this additional option to postgresql.conf:

     track_commit_timestamp = on # needed for last/first update wins conflict resolution
                                 # property available in PostgreSQL 9.5+